A Road Less Travelled

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

-Morning visit to the 1st century Hellenistic Garni Temple, Armenia’s only surviving pagan temple.
+Enjoy a morning visit to the 1st century Hellenistic Garni Temple, Armenia’s only surviving pagan temple.
 Continue to the nearby Geghard Cave Monastery, built into towering basalt cliffs and founded in 4th century by Gregory the Illuminator.

-Following lunch, visit Etchmiadzin, the mother church of the Armenian Apostolic Church.
+After lunch, visit Etchmiadzin, the mother church of the Armenian Apostolic Church.

 Enjoy a picnic lunch and then drive to the mountain spa town of Jermuk.